LucasBehrendt/science-quiz/README.md

 ### Site Owner Goals

 - Provide an entertaining and challenging quiz game that users enjoy.
-- Present a well designed, structured website with clear purpose and navigation.
+- Present a well-designed, structured website with clear purpose and navigation.
 - Leave the user with a sense of accomplishment and some new knowledge.

 ### User Goals

 - Understand the purpose of the game instantly.
 - Have a positive feeling from the design and structure of the website.
-- Test my knowledge in a fun and reasonably time consuming game.
+- Test my knowledge in a fun and reasonably time-consuming game.
 - Easily navigate the site and be able to choose different difficulty levels.
 - Receive feedback on my score and be able to easily play again.